encomp/dsan_project3/problem4/README.md

 Lastly if the the left and right crosses the direction of the right pointer is changed.

 ### Space Complexity
-The space complexity of the solution is O(N).
-Since the array is being sorted in place.
+The space complexity of the solution is O(1), since the array is being sorted in place and there is no auxiliary space being used.
+But it uses O(N) if we consider the input list provided to the function.

 ### Running Time Complexity
 The running time complexity is O(N).
 Since, there is only a single traversal of the array with length "N".